Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 - The best way to lower your risk for skin cancer is to protect your skin from the sun and UV light.

-- Use sunscreens that block out both UVA and UVB radiation.
-Reapply every 15 to 30 minutes while out in the sun.
+- Use sunscreens that block out both UVA and UVB radiation (broad spectrum protection).
+Reapply every 2 hours while out in the sun or after swimming or sweating.

 - Do not rely on sunscreen alone for sun protection.
-Also wear protective clothing and sunglasses.
+Also wear protective clothing, hats, and sunglasses.

 Skin cancer is cancer that starts in the skin cells.
 Skin cancers are divided into two major groups:

-- Nonmelanoma, which includes basal cell cancer and squamous cell cancer
+- Nonmelanoma skin cancer, which includes basal cell cancer and squamous cell cancer

 - Melanoma, the deadliest form of skin cancer